 *Drivers may upload a temporary license plate while waiting for a permanent plate number.
 Once you add a vehicle to your profile, you have 60 days to upload a permanent plate number.

 Active duty military applicants and their dependents can have an out-of-state license plate.
-Visit your Local Lyft Hub and a Lyft representative will help set up your driver account.

 In select cities, you can rent a car through Express Drive with standard insurance included.
 Rental vehicles must be rented through the Express Drive program to be approved for use on the Lyft platform.
 Learn more about Express Drive.